tranquilts/MATCH/README.md

 3. Users must be able to play directly on their server (no downloads required).
 4. Users should have instructions/rules before starting.
 5. The game should be responsive and usable on desktop, tablet and mobile devices.
-6. When a player asks for a clue, the game displays hints.
+6. Users can stop the game and come back at any time.
 7. The system responds when a match is made.
 8. End messsage displayed when user finishes the game successfully.
 9. Play again message when user finishes.